fresheneesz/bitcoinThroughputAnalysis/README.md

 Additionally, a lot of bandwidth could be saved by using a little bit of memory.
 Many levels of Utreexo's Merkle forest could be stored in memory to reduce the amount of Merkle proof data necessary to include alongside transactions (in turn reducing bandwidth requirements).
 Using just 100 MB of memory for this purpose would cut the necessary extra bandwidth almost in half.

 Other solutions like RSA or Eliptic Curve based accumulators could eliminate growth of bandwidth in relation to UTXO set size entirely.
 RSA accumulators have inclusion proofs of constant size no matter how big the UTXO set is.
 They can also do proof of non-inclusion (aka proof of completeness) which could allow SPV nodes to eliminate the possibilty of being lied to by omission.
 Eliptic curve accumulators could have the similar properties but with a much smaller footprint.
+And symmetric accumulators remove the need for witness entirely.
 These are active areas of research.

 ## Upgraded SPV Nodes